ValvisMarios/ox-inventory-redesign-grid/README.md

 # 🎨 Project Description

 **All credit goes to Casper and his inital resdesign.
 I've either made things worst or better, lol.**

+Shoutout to Autlaaw for the slot restrtions and icons for the utility inventory.

 This redesigned version of **ox_inventory** is an active **work in progress**, released early so the community can continue improving, expanding, and polishing it.
 It builds on Casper’s original redesign while fixing multiple issues, improving stability, and introducing new features across the UI and core logic.